-If any person duly subpoenaed shall fail to allow access to said records and property, the Inspector General shall report such failure to the Municipal Court of Atlanta ~~any court of record~~ or judge thereof, who may make such order as shall be proper for the production of any such documents and things, or the person may be cited and punished for contempt by the Municipal Court.
+If any person duly subpoenaed shall fail to allow access to said records and property, the Inspector General shall report such failure to the Municipal Court of Atlanta any court of record or judge thereof, who may make such order as shall be proper for the production of any such documents and things, or the person may be cited and punished for contempt by the Municipal Court.

-~~If any person duly subpoenaed shall fail or refuse to produce such documents and things, the Inspector General or the Ethics Officer shall report the failure or refusal to produce the documents and/or things to any court of record or judge thereof in accordance with applicable law, who may make such order as shall be proper for the production of any such documents and things.
-The Inspector General or the Ethics Officer may, after due notice and opportunity to be heard pursuant to this Article, punish them for failure to comply therewith.~~
+If any person duly subpoenaed shall fail or refuse to produce such documents and things, the Inspector General or the Ethics Officer shall report the failure or refusal to produce the documents and/or things to any court of record or judge thereof in accordance with applicable law, who may make such order as shall be proper for the production of any such documents and things.
+The Inspector General or the Ethics Officer may, after due notice and opportunity to be heard pursuant to this Article, punish them for failure to comply therewith.

-- (5) Records and property subject to disclosure under this section which state law recognizes as confidential and/or privileged shall be exempt from disclosure to ~~the Office of the Inspector General or the Ethics Office~~ or subpoena issued under this section. - (6) ~~Neither the The~~ ~~Office of the Inspector General or the Ethics Office~~ shall not publicly disclose any information received during an investigation that is considered confidential by any local, state, or federal law or regulation. - (7) Rights and responsibilities. - a.
-The Office of the Inspector General shall inform the subjects of the investigation prior to the time of their interview, if any, and subjects of an investigation shall have the right to have representation of their choice from a union or an attorney during any interviews by the Office of the Inspector General.
+- (65) Records and property subject to disclosure under this section which state law recognizes as confidential and/or privileged shall be exempt from disclosure to the Office of the Inspector General or the Ethics Office or subpoena issued under this section. - (76) Neither the The Office of the Inspector General or the Ethics Office shall not publicly disclose any information received during an investigation that is considered confidential by any local, state, or federal law or regulation. - (87) Rights and responsibilities. - a.
+The Office of the Inspector General may inform the subjects of the investigation prior to the time of their interview, if any, and subjects of an investigation shall have the right to have representation of their choice from a union or an attorney during any interviews by the Office of the Inspector General.
 If the subject desires an attorney, the city attorney may select and appoint an outside counsel to represent the subject. - b.
-Employees should be fully informed of their rights and responsibilities when interacting with the Office of the Inspector General and be provided a clear written notice thereof prior to any interview.
-Employees should be informed of their duty to cooperate with the investigation and that any statements provided during an interview shall be considered compelled and that they therefore shall be entitled to protections from use in subsequent criminal prosecutions as outlined in Garrity v.
-New Jersey, 385 U. S. 493, 87 S.Ct.
-616, 17 L.Ed.2d 562 (1967). - c.
-Employee interviews shall only be conducted during an employee's assigned working hours and shall only be conducted in City facilities unless a different time or location, including but not limited to the home of the employee, is mutually agreed upon by the employee and the Office of the Inspector General.
+Employees should be fully informed of their rights and responsibilities when interacting with the Office of the Inspector General and be provided clear written notice thereof prior to any interview.

-~~Motions to quash subpoenas issued in accordance with this Article shall be heard and decided by the Governing Board of the Office of the Inspector General and~~
+- c.
+Employee interviews shall only be conducted during an employee's assigned working hours and shall only be conducted in City facilities unless a different time or location, including but not limited to the home of the employee, is mutually agreed upon by the employee and the Office of the Inspector General. - d.
+The Office of the Inspector General is expressly prohibited from the use of any covert surveillance technology during the conduct of any investigation conducted thereby.

-~~the Ethics Office in accordance with the hearing procedures set forth in this Article.~~
+~~Motions to quash subpoenas issued in accordance with this Article shall be heard and decided by the Governing Board of the Office of the Inspector General and the Ethics Office in accordance with the hearing procedures set forth in this Article.~~